Recreate your own drama scenes

 No Korean drama is complete without an adorable theme park date that makes us wish we had an oppa too.
 If Bong Soon and Min Hyuk’s date in Strong Woman Do Bong Soon seemed like the perfect date, don’t forget to stop by Seoul Land with your significant other!

 The park features over 40 rides and many prefer this to bigger parks such as Everland because of shorter queues.
-Don’t forget to Klook your Seoul Land tickets for a smoother visit!
+Don’t forget to Klook your tickers for a smoother visit!

 How to get there: Take the subway to Seoul Grand Station and leave via Exit 2.